MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 Reconstructions are done taking samples from a datapoint's latent representation.
 If the attacked (i.e. distorted) datapoint gives rise to the same latent representation as the target image, then the two reconstructions will be the same (up to the noise of the sampling procedure) and the attack has been successful.
-So there has a been a small shift in the nature of the attack -- in truth we are aiming for the attacked point to reconstruct to the _reconstuction_ of the target image.
+So there has a been a small shift in the nature of the attack -- in truth we are aiming for the attacked point to reconstruct to the _reconstruction_ of the target image.

 So, how to go about it?
 The adversary wants to find some (ideally small magnitude) distortion $$\v d$$ to add to the initial input $$\v x$$ such that the distorted input $$\v{x}^d = \v x + \v d$$ will reconstruct to be close to the chosen target $$\v{x}^t$$, up to the fidelity of the model, **but we want to find the attack using the low dimensional latent representations**.